How to Protect Your Home and Family from Winter Weather Challenges in All 50 States

 Among a number of contractors, manufacturers and trade associations surveyed, realistic averages for the 2 most common residential materials are:

-- Metal roofs.
-Routinely, initially, more expensive, these systems can last up to 40 years with proper maintenance.
-Correspondingly, construction costs will average $14,500.
+- Metal roofs are initially, more expensive, these systems, though, can last up to 50 years with proper maintenance.
+However, upfront installation costs can range from $19,000 to $35,000.

-In either case, a new roof is one of the few home improvements that can hold its value at completion, may even add ~ 5% value initially. — Obviously, this applies to existing roofs that are in poor condition or are soon to be.
-Obviously, replacing a roof in sound condition, halfway through its life expectancy does not make “dollars and sense”.
+In either case, a new roof is one of the few home improvements that can hold its value at completion, may even add ~ 5% value initially if you don’t overpay for a new roof. — Obviously, this applies to existing roofs that are in poor condition or are soon to be.
+That said, replacing a roof in sound condition, halfway through its life expectancy does not make “dollars and sense”.

 - Roof ventilation & insulation.
 As the exterior roof protects the home’s interior, so should the underside of the roof be protected from the interior.
-Attic ceilings should be well-ventilated and insulated in order to prolong the integrity of the system by minimizing differentials in temperature and humidity.
-One sf of ventilation will service approximately 150 s.f. of surface area.
+Attic ceilings should be well-ventilated and insulated in order to protect the integrity of the system by minimizing differentials in temperature and humidity.
+One sq.ft. of ventilation will service approximately 150 s.f. of surface area.– Arbitrarily factoring pitched and gabled roofs, let’s assume a 3,000 s.f. roof.
+Ensuring soffit vents and ridge vents are doing their job, would be a onetime expense of $300 – $1,500, depending on the current state.

-- Ice dams.
-There are certainly hi-tech systems to prevent the accumulation of ice, snow and icicles that impede drainage of water and melt.
-A simple, less expensive method of dealing with occasional, incidental, build up is a nylon stocking or fine mesh fabric filled with calcium chloride.
+- Ice dams — As mentioned earlier, proper insulation and ventilation are the best way to prevent the snow on your roof top from melting and becoming an ice dam with unsightly icicles that impede drainage of water and can damage your gutters.– A simple, temporary fix method of dealing with occasional, incidental ice dam build up is by using a nylon stocking or fine mesh fabric filled with calcium chloride.
 As needed, place them wherever buildup occurs.
-DIY costs – Less than $20.
+DIY costs – Less than $50-$150.

 Chimneys and fireplaces obviously present a greater threat of catastrophe to the structure and your family than the inconvenience of a frozen pipe or higher-than-necessary heating bill.